charlieperson/CV/README.md

 - Presenting, public speaking, and pitching make life worth living for me.
 Practice makes perfect, and I never turn down an opportunity to refine these skills.
 - I am persistent when facing adversity.
 I do not allow myself to struggle on a problem more than 20 minutes before looking elsewhere for a solution.
 At Maker's Academy, we call this the escalation process.
 - Feedback.
 I attended a Digital Media school called Hyper Island based in Stockholm Sweden.
 I was trained how to give and receive feedback in a professional environment constructively.
+- I'm a receptive listener and an effective communicator.
 - I don't pretend to know things.

 #### Clean code